 Passive opt-ins and opt-outs are no longer allowed.

-Following this new definition of opting in, you’re no longer allowed to use email addresses that you collected through a passive opt-in or opt-out process.
-Consent must be freely and explicitly received from the contact or customer through an affirmative action.
-This means that you can only legally use lists that are 100% opt-in - and only if you can prove that those contacts actually provided their consent.
+Following this new definition of opting in, you can no longer use email addresses collected through a passive or opt-out process.
+Consent must be freely and explicitly received from the contact or customer through affirmative action.
+This means you can only legally use lists 100% opt-in if you can prove that those contacts provided their consent.

 Existing DigitalFlare Client? - We are happy to check all forms on your website and advise if you have Passive opt-in or Opt-out forms.
 In such circumstances, we can change these forms to ensure you conform to GDPR practices.

-One of the questions we’ve most commonly been asked in recent months is 'does the GDPR mean we have to get fresh consents from our entire marketing database?'
+One of the questions we've most commonly been asked in recent months is, 'Does the GDPR mean we have to get fresh consent from our entire marketing database?'
 In many cases, the answer is 'no' - though the explanation for this is not all that straightforward.
-We suggest you read the following articles which offer a greater understanding of this and will allow you to draw your own conclusions:
+We suggest you read the following articles, which offer a greater understanding of this and will allow you to draw your conclusions:

-We always advise you seek your own independent legal advice on such matters as circumstances will be unique to every company.
-However, if your data has not been collected consistently with post-GDPR requirements then we (DigitalFlare Ltd) would advise you request re-consent from your existing contacts.
+We always advise you to seek independent legal advice on such matters as circumstances will be unique to every company.
+However, if your data has not been collected consistently with post-GDPR requirements, we (DigitalFlare Ltd) advise you to request re-consent from your existing contacts.

-Existing DigitalFlare Client? - If you decide that re-consent is the best way forward and you are an existing client, we can help with this process and can send new consents to your database for you.
+Existing DigitalFlare Client? - If you decide that re-consent is the best way forward and are an existing client, we can help with this process and send new consents to your databases.